wlab2021/DSRNAFold/README.md

 ### If you want to retrain the model and make predictions, follow these steps sequentially.

-### Step1: Obtaining the encoding model.(We have placed the trained encoding files into the "ts2vec/model_file" folder.)
+### Step1: Obtaining the encoding model.(We have placed the trained encoding files into the "ts2vec/model_file" directory.)

 You need to navigate to the ts2vec file path and execute the following command：
 ```python